raquo/Laminar/docs/Documentation.md

 With proper use of ownership, Laminar's memory management is pleasantly automatic.
 Nevertheless, programming is hard, so here are a few rules of thumb for preventing memory leaks in Laminar:

-* State and subscriptions should generally be owned by a Laminar element that has a lifespan that matches the desired lifespan of said state or subscription.
-In plain English, **it should make sense** for an element to own the State.
-For example, if your component needs to maintain a State and also returns an element to be rendered, that element should probably own that state because when that element is discarded you don't want to maintain that State anymore (assuming that's the case).
+* Subscriptions should generally be owned by a Laminar element that has a lifespan that matches the desired lifespan of said subscription.
+In plain English, **it should make sense** for an element to own the subscription – the element should be the main user of that subscription.
+The question to ask yourself is – at which point do you want the subscription to die and release its resources?
+An element that consumes the subscription and dies at the same time should be its owner.

-* State that is defined in a component must not escape that component.
-Every State observable contains `map`, which is essentially a factory that creates a new State Observable **with the same owner as the instance it was called on**.

-  * So, if you pass a State from a parent component to a child component, **you are letting the child create new State that will be owned by the parent.
-Do not do this.
-It's like giving your actual child your credit card.** Instead, convert the State to a Signal before passing it to the child.
-The child will be able to convert the Signal back to State if it needs to, but that state will be owned by the child, and will be promptly killed when the child is discarded.

-  * Also, remember that Laminar has no built-in concept of a component.
-You need to be careful when passing State to any function, including callbacks.
-You need to ask yourself – does the lifespan of this function's scope match the lifespan of the function which I consider my "component"?
-If the answer is no, then you should not be passing State to that function.
-For example, you should not pass State to a function that is called whenever a click event is emitted on your component, because any State created within that function using `myState.map` will exist until the whole component is discarded, which is much longer than you probably want for a State that is specific to such an ephemeral function call.

-  * This might seem complicated but it's really not.
-You just need to make sure that every piece of State is owned by the right owner.
-You will face this decision with any UI library.

-  * Corollary: in most cases, feel free to use Signals instead of State.
-This will mean err-ing on the side of things not running when they should, which is easier to debug than things running when they shouldn't.
+* There used to be more rules, but we simplified Airstream, yay!

 Admittedly we do have a couple gotchas in memory management:

 * Every Laminar element is an Owner.
 An element kills the resources that it owns when that element is discarded.
 An element is discarded when it is removed from the DOM.
-Now, here is an unfortunate loophole: what about a Laminar element that was created, owns some State or subscriptions, but that was never inserted into the DOM?
+Now, here is an unfortunate loophole: what about a Laminar element that was created, owns some subscriptions, but that was never inserted into the DOM?
 Since it was never inserted, it will never be removed from it, so the resources that it owns will never be cleaned up.
 Unfortunately there is currently no way around this.
 This is a design bug that I will fix in a later version.
 So for now, **do not proactively create elements that will never be added to the DOM**.
 The most trivial workaround is to create a factory that creates an element when it's actually needed instead.

 * When a Laminar element is removed from the DOM, the resources that it owns are killed with no built-in way to resurrect them.
-Therefore, **do not remove elements from the DOM that you will want to add back to the DOM later**, as their subscriptions and any State owned by them will not be functional anymore.
+Therefore, **do not remove elements from the DOM that you will want to add back to the DOM later**, as their subscriptions will not be functional anymore.
 When appropriate, hide the element using CSS instead of temporarily removing it from the DOM, or create a new (similar) element instead of trying to re-insert a previously removed element.

 * You must never set [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) or [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) properties on Laminar elements that have subscriptions (e.g. get data from streams) or descendant elements with subscriptions, otherwise those subscriptions would not be properly terminated, and would cause memory leaks and unexpected behaviour.
 We deliberately do not provide an API to set these properties because of their messy side effects.
 If you need this functionality, it is up to you to use native JS methods and ensure that you do not affect any subscriptions on Laminar elements.
 Needless to say, when using native JS methods you need to understand [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and other risks as well.